-The announcement marks the official end of Lorenzo’s celebrated partnership with Nike, which was rumored to be on shaky ground since early 2020 when Lorenzo stated in an interview, “I don’t have a deal for a Fear of God II.
+The announcement marks the official end of Lorenzo’s celebrated partnership with Nike that was rumored to be on shaky ground since early 2020.
+In an interview in which he was asked about the Nike partnership, Lorenzo responded, “I don’t have a deal for a Fear of God II.
 I’m living in question.
 I’m so humbled by everything Nike has done for me, but I have no peace of mind about it.
 I don’t know if they’re bringing me back, so I’m living in question.”

-Not long after, Lorenzo announced a Nike collaborative shoe dubbed The Question, a tribute to NBA player Allen Iverson.
+Not long after, Lorenzo announced a Nike Air Fear of God 1 shoe dubbed The Question, a tribute to NBA player Allen Iverson.
 Sneaker fans were taken aback by the reference to Iverson who is signed to Reebok, a brand owned by Adidas, Nike’s No. 1 competitor.

-Perhaps reflecting he couldn’t come to an agreement with Nike, the 43-year-old Lorenzo released a campaign for The Question sneaker making use of Frank Sinatra’s “My Way” for the soundtrack with the spot opening with the lyrics, “I did what I had to do, saw it through without exemption…” Nike never supported the campaign on any of its platforms.
+Foreshadowing the coming break, the 43-year-old Lorenzo released a campaign for The Question sneaker making use of Frank Sinatra’s “My Way” for the soundtrack.
+In the spot, which Nike never supported on any of its platforms, Lorenzo’s hair is being braided in Iverson-esque cornrows as Sinatra sings, “I did what I had to do, saw it through without exemption…”

-With a comment on Instagram, Lorenzo first hinted at his plans to join the Nike team in October 2017.
-He followed up with his first collaborative shoe, a performance basketball silhouette, about a year later.
-His most recent collaborative capsule with Nike launched in November 2020.
+Lorenzo first hinted at his plans to join the Nike team with a comment on Instagram in October 2017.
+He followed up with his first collaborative shoe, a performance basketball silhouette called the Nike Air Fear of God 1, about a year later.
+His final collaborative capsule with Nike launched in November 2020.